Overview and Flight

 Kevin and his crew joined us for the train ride to Chicago and then spend two days there seeing the sights.

-We walked a few blocks to the small Sorento??
-Restaurant.
-I forgot what I had; but Jeanine thought the eggplant parmesian was very good.
+For supper we walked a few blocks to the small Sorento's cafe.
+I forgot what I had; but Jeanine thought the eggplant parmesan was very good.

 The hotel allowed us an extra hour in the room until noon.
 But that wasn't nearly enough because a check of Icelandair's website showed that the estimated departure would be 9:30PM, rather than the scheduled 7:30.
 But we decided to head for the airport since we had been sitting in the hotel lobby for several hours.
 The check in lady said (lied?) that the departure would be delayed a few minutes.
 Later a more knowledgeable employee admitted it would be 3 1/2 late because of a late arriving aircraft.
 Further, he said that all Icelandair flights to North America were delayed because of a computer outage over the North Atlantic, and that 9 connecting flights, including ours, would be held in Reykjavic, Iceland.
 So we relaxed a little even though we had only 1 hour to connect; and our plane was 3:45 late departing Chicago.First Previous Next Last